Award-winning Composer

 University of Melbourne

-Dr Katy Abbott has a deep curiosity in understanding human nature and what drives us.
+Dr Katy Abbott is an award-winning Australian composer whose orchestral, chamber, choral and vocal works have been performed, published and recorded around the world.
+She has a deep curiosity in understanding human nature and what drives us.
 This is reflected and embedded in her work.

 As a gifted storyteller, Katy Abbott brings to light the profound in the ordinary – exploring connection, grief, humour and awe at meta and micro levels and in a way that connects the shared human experience between performers and audience.
 Her music frequently exhibits a cheeky humour and cleverly juxtaposes contemporary textures on traditional settings.

-Katy Abbott’s compositions have been performed, published and recorded around the world, brought to life by many leading ensembles and orchestras including Halcyon Ensemble, The Song Company, Syzygy Ensemble, Flinders Quartet.
-Ensemble Three, Ensemble Offspring and Sydney, Adelaide, Tasmanian and Melbourne Symphony Orchestras.
-Her works have been featured in many Australian and International music festivals.
+Katy Abbott’s compositions have been brought to life by many leading ensembles and orchestras including Sydney, Melbourne, Adelaide, Queensland and Tasmanian Symphony Orchestras, Melbourne Chamber Orchestra, Halcyon, The Song Company, Syzygy Ensemble, Flinders Quartet, Ensemble Three, and Ensemble Offspring.
+She has collaborated closely with artists including soprano Greta Bradman, conductor Benjamin Northey, narrator Pamela Rabe, percussionist Claire Edwardes, cellist Zoe Knighton, vocalist Sunny Kim, and Ensemble Three’s Don Immel and Joel Brennan.
+Her works have been featured in many Australian and international music festivals.

 A versatile creative talent, Katy Abbott’s catalogue of work incorporates music for orchestra, chamber and voice, an area where she exhibits particular flair.
 Her PhD (2007) at Melbourne Conservatorium of Music, University of Melbourne, included a guide to writing for the solo voice.